A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Method Validation

-To demonstrate that the proposed transformation is applicable to general medium-scale problems, it was applied to a two-dimensional unit square geometry with $\beta=1$ and 151 splits in both dimensions.
+To demonstrate that the proposed formulation is applicable to general medium-scale problems, it was applied to a two-dimensional unit square geometry with $\beta=1$ and 151 splits in both dimensions.
 This yields a dense exchange factor matrix of dimension $4\cdot 151+151^2=23405$, meaning all of the remaining matrices will be of this size.
 For demonstration, $10^9$ ray samples were traced in parallel using CPU multi-threading in this geometry.
-The ray tracing took 15 minutes and 20 seconds.
-Subsequent application of the proposed transformation to a problem with an absorbing-emitting medium in radiative equilibrium with $\kappa=1$ and $\sigma_\mathrm{s}=0$, including all of the necessary matrix operations, took 75 seconds, using Julia's built-in backslash operator \citep{Bezanson2017} for the matrix linear solve for $\mathbf{S}_\infty$ and using Intel's Math Kernel Library (MKL) LU Factorization \citep{MKL2025} with relative and absolute tolerances of $10^{-12}$ for the final vector linear solve for $\mathbf{j}$.
+The ray tracing took 162 seconds.
+Subsequent application of the proposed formulation to a problem with an absorbing-emitting medium in radiative equilibrium with $\kappa=1$ and $\sigma_\mathrm{s}=0$, including all of the necessary matrix operations, took 23 seconds, using Julia's built-in backslash operator \citep{Bezanson2017} for the single linear solve $\mathbf{M}\mathbf{j}=\mathbf{h}$.
 Figure \ref{fig11} shows the results, comparing the solution to the pure scattering results of Crosbie and Schrenker \citep{Crosbie1984} (Table \ref{tab:table1}).
-Solving the same problem, but instead with $\sigma_\mathrm{s}=1$ and $\kappa=0$, took 140 seconds, and did not require additional ray tracing since $\beta$ was unchanged, and yielded an identical result in terms of the non-dimensional source function.
-This fact, that the dimensionless source function is identical for an absorbing-emitting medium in radiative equilibrium and a scattering medium, further validates the internal consistency of the proposed transformation.
+Solving the same problem, but instead with $\sigma_\mathrm{s}=1$ and $\kappa=0$, took 22 seconds, and did not require additional ray tracing since $\beta$ was unchanged, and yielded an identical result in terms of the non-dimensional source function within numerical precision across all 22{,}801 gas elements.
+This is consistent with the albedo invariance of $\mathbf{j}$ established symbolically in Section~\ref{sec:radiant_power_albedo}.